 New technology is already making digital marketers’ lives much easier.
 And we can expect that further developments will improve the AI tools and systems that are already in use.
 In other words, AI is only getting better.

-Here’s how AI is set to impact digital marketing in 2020 and what that means to you.
+Here’s how AI is set to impact digital marketing in the near future, and what that means to you.

 Advanced customer profiling